UGent-HES/MiCAP-Pro/README.md

 For installation instructions, please read documentation/user_guide_micap_pro.pdf

 ## Citation
-To cite this work please usethe following paper:
+To cite this work please use the following paper:

 A. Kulkarni, V. Kizheppatt, and D. Stroobandt,
 "MiCAP: A custom Reconfiguration Controller for Dynamic Circuit Specialization," in ReConFigurable Computing and FPGAs (ReConFig), 2015 International Conference on, Cancun, Mexico, 2015.